Sign In / Sign Out

 The course will meet Tuesdays from 3:30-6:30pm in Florence, Arizona.
 Students should be available between 1:30pm and 8:00pm to allow for transportation to and from Florence.

 The Inside-Out Prison Exchange Program is a semester-long overview of current social justice topics taught inside the Arizona State Prison Complex in Florence, Arizona.
-The curriculum in Spring 2018 will focus in particular on policing and will include the exploration of why people commit crime, the purpose of police, fair and effective policing, communities and crime, victims and victimization, the purpose of prisons, and the myths and realities of prison life.
+The curriculum will include the exploration of why people commit crime, communities and crime, victims and victimization, the purpose of prisons, and the myths and realities of prison life.

 Inside and outside students meet separately on the first and last weeks of class in order to properly orient and debrief the experience.
 During the semester, inside and outside students will discuss issues, complete reading/writing assignments, and work together to complete a group project.